Are you searching for the best multimeter or multitester? Do you really know what a multimeter is?

-- The multimeter measures up to 15 amps for gadget testing.
+- The best digital voltmeter measures up to 15 amps for gadget testing.

 - Tests alternator diodes, obligation cycle, solenoids, breaker focus, wiring, switches, and that’s only the tip of the iceberg.

-To measure resistance, set the multimeter to “resistance” or “ohms” mode and turn the meter on if it uses a separate power switch.
-Resistance and continuity are opposites so that continuity can be measured indirectly by measuring resistance.
+To measure resistance, set the professional multimeter to “resistance” or “ohms” mode and turn the meter on if it uses a separate power switch.
+Resistance and continuity are opposites, so continuity can be measured indirectly by measuring resistance.

 First, connect the black lead to the “COM” or minus sign jack, then connect the red lead to the omega, or plus sign jack.
 Set the range knob to “R x 100.”
 Then hold the probes at the other end of the test leads together.
 The meter should read zero.

-To learn how to measure the resistance of a working light bulb with the best multimeter, first locate the two electrical contact points on the light bulb: the threaded part, and the middle of the bottom of the base.
+To learn how to measure a working light bulb’s resistance with the multimeter, first locate the two electrical contact points on the light bulb: the threaded part and the middle of the bottom of the base.

 Have someone hold the bulb by only the glass.
 Then touch the black probe against the threaded part and the red probe to the middle of the bottom of the bulb base.
 The display should read zero.

-To learn how to measure voltage using the best multimeter, first set the meter for the highest range provided.
-Since voltage to be measured is not always known, the most upper range is used so that the meter will not be damaged if the voltage is higher than expected.
+To learn how to use a voltmeter to measure voltage, first set the meter for the highest range provided.
+Since the voltage to be measured is not always known, the upper range is used so that the meter will not be damaged if the voltage is higher than expected.